-See also 'Updates and trends' for a discussion of the April 2012 ruling by the Antitrust Court regarding the acquisition of Organización Terpel Chile SA by Quiñenco SA and whether this acquisition would have harmful effects on competition.
+blocked by the Antitrust Court but finally the Supreme Court approved it imposing certain restrictions and conditions.
+See also 'Update and trends' for a discussion of the December 2012 ruling by the Antitrust Court regarding the acquisition of Supermercados del Sur by SMU.

-34 What are the current enforcement concerns of the authorities?
+35 What are the current enforcement concerns of the authorities?

 In December 2011, the President of Chile called for a commission of experts in antitrust matters.
 The commission issued a report in July 2012 in which, regarding merger review matters, they suggested a 'mixed system' in which concentration operations above certain thresholds to be determined should be compelled to file a mandatory consultation.
+The suggestions proposed by the commission have not been yet materialised in a formal bill.

-35 Are there current proposals to change the legislation?
+36 Are there current proposals to change the legislation?